Prehistoric music: Bullroarer

 The low-frequency component of the sound travels extremely long distances, clearly audible over many miles on a quiet night.

-Various cultures have used bullroarers as musical, ritual, and religious instruments and long-range communication devices for at least 19,000 years.

-Bullroarers have been used in initiation ceremonies and in burials to ward off evil spirits, bad tidings, and especially women and children.

-Bullroarers are considered secret men's business by all or almost all Aboriginal tribal groups, and hence forbidden for women, children, non-initiated men, or outsiders to even hear.
-Fison and Howitt documented this in "Kamilaroi and Kurnai" (page 198).
-Anyone caught breaching the imposed secrecy was to be punished by death.

-They are used in men's initiation ceremonies, and the sound they produce is considered in some indigenous cultures to represent the sound of the Rainbow Serpent.
-In the cultures of southeastern Australia, the sound of the bullroarer is the voice of Daramulan, and a successful bullroarer can be made only if it has been cut from a tree containing his spirit.

 The use of bullroarers has also been documented in ancient Greece, Britain, Ireland, Scandinavia, Mali, New Zealand, and the Americas (see Bullroarer).
 Banks Island Eskimos were still using bullroarers circa 1963 (59-year-old "Susie" being documented scaring off four polar bears armed with only three seal hooks and vocals.
 Aleut, Eskimo and Inuit used bullroarers occasionally as a children's toy or musical instruments, but preferred drums and rattles.

 Europe

+Austria and Hungary

+Clay bells were found in Austria and Hungary which date to the early Neolithic period.
+One is from the Starčevo site in Gellénháza, Hungary, and the other is from the Brunn site located on the outskirts of Vienna which was excavated in 1999.
+Unlike modern bells these bells lack a clapper.
+They were suspended by string and most likely struck with wooden sticks or animal bones.
+Both bells were recreated and played, but neither were loud enough to be used as instruments, which might be why they were destroyed and thrown away.

+France

+A one-of-a-kind Upper Paleolithic era Seashell Horn was discovered in the Marsoulas cave in 1931, which is made of a Charonia lampus shell.
+Dating back to the early Magdalenian period, it was modified to be played as a wind instrument by blowing air through the mouthpiece located at the apex.
+There are engravings on the inside of the lip, while unclear what the engravings represent, it is clear that they were intentional.